-One day my friend and I expressed our search for jobs in casual conversation to a fellow MVHS student.
+One day my friend and I expressed our search for jobs in casual conversation with a fellow MVHS student.
 For anonymity purposes, we’ll rename my friend “Tom” and our classmate “Clint.”
 Clint’s eyes lit up as he excitedly told us about a startup company he has been working for several months called Ariix.
 He showed us videos of the company’s main product: water filters.
 He described how this revolutionary water filter is going to hit the public markets soon and if we are recruited now we could accumulate huge profits.
 Clint offered that there was an upcoming informational meeting for new recruits.
 We didn’t take Clint seriously at first, but even though we had our doubts we figured, what is there to lose?

-As a fellow classmate we didn’t know super well, we thought it was generous that he would offer us a job opportunity, and a ride all the way there too.
-What is crucial to keep in mind is that Tom and I had no initial reasoning to question or doubt Clint or Ariix.
+As a fellow classmate, we didn’t know super well, we thought it was generous that he would offer us a job opportunity, and a ride all the way there too.
+What is crucial to keep in mind is that Tom and I had no initial reason to question or doubt Clint or Ariix.
 Every step of the process is specifically designed to persuade people to invest in this business proposition.
 We had no way of mentally preparing ourselves for the psychological warfare that ensued.

 Clint and his “boss” picked us up at Tom’s house in a sleek BMW, dressed in tailored suits.
 Immediately Tom and I felt like we were underdressed, and we were struck by the idea that we needed to impress the business associates we were about to meet.
-We slipped into the car and throughout the drive they interviewed us on what our qualifications were.
-After a twenty minute drive we pulled up to a house in San Jose, lined with Audi’s and BMW’s along the street.
-On the porch we were greeted by about ten young adults also dressed to impress.
+We slipped into the car and throughout the drive, they interviewed us on what our qualifications were.
+After a twenty minute drive, we pulled up to a house in San Jose, lined with Audi’s and BMW’s along the street.
+On the porch, we were greeted by about ten young adults also dressed to impress.
 For about fifteen minutes we had small talk with these young entrepreneurs who were involved in Ariix.

 Once the doors opened, we stepped into a bright living room where rows of foldable chairs sat facing a large plasma screen television.
-There was a professional printed banner that read “Ariix” and a song similar to Fatboy Slim’s “Right Here, Right Now,” was playing.
+There was a professionally printed banner that read “Ariix” and a song similar to Fatboy Slim’s “Right Here, Right Now,” was playing.
 Clint sat next to us and “actors” piled in on all sides of us.
 Our blood pumped with anxiety as we took a seat and awaited the presentation.

 A friendly, charismatic young man named Kirk took the spotlight and for an hour fluidly spoke about how working for Ariix has been the best business investment for him.
 He cited relatable anecdotes from his adolescence about how he partied too much and needed extra money to survive comfortably in this economy.
 Kirk brought up one of the most elaborate, professional powerpoints I had ever seen, convincing me this company was legitimate.

 Ariix is described as a health company that sells water filters and vitamin supplements.
 We were presented with videos and pictures exposing how amazing these products were: filters that could turn soda into water and vitamins made from top-shelf ingredients that were healthier than your One-A-Day pill.
-Kirk noted that Ariix is already international and growing exponentially faster than Facebook or Google did.
+Kirk noted that Ariix is already international and growing exponentially faster than Facebook or Google.
 Working for Ariix seems easy: they want to sell and recruit.
 It would be our job to sell the products door-to-door or get people to work for you, promoting your rank in the company.
 Kirk described that you can make money based off of commission of the people you hire.
 Whatever money they earn, you also get a percentage of it, and so forth.
-It’s a pyramid scheme.
+It was a pyramid scheme.

 With each enthusiastic point Kirk made, the actors around us would cheer, clap, and pump their fists.
-Surrounded on all sides by fast-paced persuasion, we were brainwashed to believe that what they were feeding is was truth.
+Surrounded on all sides by fast-paced persuasion, we were brainwashed to believe that what they were feeding us the truth.
 Mob mentality overcame our logic and Tom and I started to cheer as well.
 We had no way of checking the facts, but the positive energy from everyone else made us believe that Ariix was the smartest investment we could make.